Certain degrees will cost more by 2023 at the University of Missouri - NewsBreak

 - All nursing majors

-Missouri S&T would also have three tiers but include a freshman rate where UMSL and UMKC would have more.
+Missouri S&T would also have three tiers but include a freshman rate where UMSL would have tiers and UMKC would have six.

 “I think it will be easier for individuals to understand that as we move forward,” Rapp said.
 “We have 64 supplemental course fees for undergraduates.
 It would really help our students know when looking at enrolling upfront what that cost will be.”